 An opportunity to join a fast-growing field of industry with critical linkage to Infineum’s new product development and ongoing operations.
-This area has shifted from a purely behind-the-scenes world of compliance, to a complex and challenging business-critical organisation that helps drive Infineum strategy.
+This area has shifted from purely a behind-the-scenes, world of compliance to a complex and challenging business-critical organisation that helps drive Infineum strategy.

-What you will be doing:
+What wil you be doing?

 What skills will you gain from this role?